etsy/logster/README.md

 SampleLogster, which generates stats from an Apache access log; and Log4jLogster, which generates stats from a log4j log.
-The --dry-run option will allow you to see the metrics being generated on stdout rather than sending them to either Ganglia or Graphite.
+The --dry-run option will allow you to see the metrics being generated on stdout rather than sending them to Ganglia or Graphite or Amazon CloudWatch.

     $ sudo /usr/sbin/logster --dry-run --output=ganglia SampleLogster /var/log/httpd/access_log